JordanMartinez/purescript-jordans-reference/01-FP-Philosophical-Foundations/06-Type-Classes.md

 ## Where Do Type Classes Come From?

 Type classes are usually "encodings" of various concepts from Category Theory.
-Category Theory (herafter referred to as 'CT') is all about the various ways we can compose functions and do so while adhering to specific laws.
+Category Theory (hereafter referred to as 'CT') is all about the various ways we can compose functions and do so while adhering to specific laws.
 It's typically used for control flow (e.g. FP-style "if then else" statements, loops, etc.).

 Type classes make developers productive.
 They enable programmers...
     - to write 1 line of code that is the equivalent of writing 100s of lines of code.